-Michigan Arbor Day Alliance would like to thank everyone who participated including the sponsors, ITC Holdings, Lansing Board of Water & Light, Michigan Department of Natural Resources, Eaton Conservation District and Michigan State University Federal Credit Union.
+Michigan Arbor Day Alliance would like to thank everyone who participated including the sponsors, ITC Holdings, Lansing Board of Water & Light, Michigan Department of Natural Resources, Eaton Conservation District, Arboriculture Society of Michigan, and Michigan State University Federal Credit Union.

 *Actual signature required on application.
 Electronic signatures are NOT accepted.*

 High Pollen/Allergy Trees to Avoid